 Oneonta, NY’s Damaschke Field is set to receive an upgrade, as a $1 million state grant for renovations to the ballpark was announced on Thursday.

-A former home to affiliated Minor League Baseball, Damaschke Field is currently used by the Oneonta Outlaws (summer collegiate; New York Collegiate Baseball League).
+A former home to affiliated Minor League Baseball, Damaschke Field is currently used by the Oneonta Outlaws (summer collegiate; Perfect Game Collegiate Baseball League).
 Citing its deteriorating condition, officials are planning a project that calls for demolishing the ballpark’s 1930’s-era grandstand and replacing it with a more modern structure.

 Part of the funding for that project will come from a $1 million grant via the State and Municipal Facilities Program.
 The grant was announced at an event on Thursday that included state senator James Seward, Oneonta mayor Gary Herzig, and Outlaws owner Gary Laing.
 There are still some key details about the project that need to be resolved, but the grant is viewed as a major funding source for the renovation.
 More from The Daily Star: